jianer123/plotly.py/python/templates.md

 The `layout` property of a template is a graph object with the exact same structure as the `layout` property of a figure.
 When you provide values for properties of the template's `layout`, these values will be used as the defaults in any figure that this template is applied to.

-Here is an example that creates a template that sets the default title font to size 24 Rockwell, and then constructs a graph object figure with this template.
+Here is an example that creates a template that sets the default self font to size 24 Rockwell, and then constructs a graph object figure with this template.

 ```python
 import plotly.graph_objects as go